Tagetes lacera

 Tagetes lacera is a Mexican species of marigolds in the family Asteraceae.
 It has been found only in the State of Baja California Sur in western Mexico.

-Tagetes lacera is a hairless perennial herb up to 100 cm (40 inches) tall.
-Leaves are pinnately compound, up to 15 cm (6 inches) long including a large leaflet at the end much larger than the side leaflets and about half the length of the leaf.
+Tagetes lacera is a hairless perennial herb growing up to 100 cm (40 inches) tall.
+The leaves are pinnately compound, up to 15 cm (6 inches) long including a large leaflet at the end, much larger than the side leaflets and about half the length of the leaf.
 The plant produces one yellow Flower head per branch.